Loft Conversion Complete Guide: Costs, Planning Rules, Design & More

-Loft conversions will add space and value to your home – but what necessary steps do you need to take to ensure a successful project?
-Paul Hymers sets out the top 10 questions to ask yourself for a loft conversion that meets your design preferences and Building Regulations
+A loft conversion will add space and value to your home – but what necessary steps do you need to take to ensure a successful project?
+These are the top 10 questions to ask yourself for a loft conversion that meets your budget, design preferences and Building Regulations

 by Paul Hymers

-Loft conversions are a great option for those seeking out bedrooms or living space without extending into the garden.
-But before you begin drawing up your loft conversion plans, it’s worth finding out exactly what it will involve and how it will affect the design of your home.
+Are you considering a loft conversion?
+Loft conversions and extensions are a great option for those seeking out additional bedrooms or living space without extending into the garden.
+But before you begin drawing up your loft conversion plans, it’s worth finding out exactly what the project will involve and how it will affect your home’s current design, layout and overall functionality.

-This will involve assessing the roof and floor structure, the staircase design that’ll connect the two stories, how you’re able to get light into the new room and any insulation required.
+This process will involve assessing the roof and floor structure, the staircase design that’ll connect the loft conversion and the storey below, how you’re able to get light into the loft space and any insulation that’s required to ensure a habitable, cosy zone.

-This step-by-step guide to loft conversions reveals the 10 key things you need to consider when weighing up whether a loft conversion is the right way to add more space to your property.
+From the costs to Building Regs and windows, this loft conversion step-by-step guide takes an in-depth look at the 10 key things you need to consider when weighing up whether a loft conversion project is the right and most cost-effective way to add more space to your property.

 1. Can my home take the weight of a loft conversion?